-Wilfrid Laurier University graduate Soheil Jamshidi is no stranger to the social media spotlight.
+Wilfrid Laurier University graduate Soheil Jamshidi (B.Sc.
+'15) is no stranger to the social media spotlight.
 As community manager for the NBA champion Toronto Raptors, Jamshidi serves as the voice of the team's Instagram, Facebook and Twitter accounts.
-Laurier Campus magazine caught up with Jamshidi following the Raptors' historic championship win over the Golden State Warriors to discuss his role with the team and the playoff run that captivated Canada.
+Laurier Campus magazine caught up with Jamshidi to discuss his role with the team and the Raptors' championship run.

 Q: Was there a moment you knew the Raptors were going to win the NBA championship?